 Lake Bohinj is the largest natural lake in Slovenia.
 The lake is suitable for a wide range of recreational activities, including swimming, kayaking, fishing, diving in the warmer months and occasional ice skating in winter.
 You can also walk around the lake or take a boat trip on the lake.
 Not only the iconic church with the picturesque bridge stands next to the lake, but there are also hiking trails, campsites, restaurants and hotels near the lake.

-A few kilometers from Lake Bohinj you can reach the Savica waterfall, one of the most beautiful waterfalls in Slovenia.
+A few kilometers from Lake Bohinj you can reach the Savica Waterfall, one of the most beautiful waterfalls in Slovenia.

-Overall, the Soca Valley is one of Slovenia’s most unique and attractive natural treasures.
+Overall, the Soča Valley is one of Slovenia’s most unique and attractive natural treasures.
 The combination of stunning scenery, mountains and a crystal clear river makes for a breathtaking experience for all those who explore this magnificent region.
-Whether for adventure or leisure, the Soca Valley offers travelers amazing opportunities.
+Whether for adventure or leisure, the Soča Valley offers travelers amazing opportunities.

-The Soca Valley is truly a place where natural beauty, adventure and tranquility come together to offer visitors the experience of a lifetime.
+The Soča Valley is truly a place where natural beauty, adventure and tranquility come together to offer visitors the experience of a lifetime.
 If you have the chance, don’t miss it.